rolandtoth/AdminOnSteroids/README.md

 - **Move delete button to the left**: moves the delete icon to the beginning of the bar, making easier to delete items on wide screens.
 - **Edit field in new tab on middle click (no template context)**: when editing a template clicking on fields in the asmField opens up the field for editing in a modal, using the current template as the context.
 If this tweak is enabled you can use the middle mouse button to open the field edit page without the template context.

-*asmSelect fields after enabling AsmTweaks:*
+*asmSelect field after enabling AsmTweaks:*

 ![AsmTweaks](https://github.com/rolandtoth/adminonsteroids/raw/master/img/aos-asmtweaks.png "AsmTweaks")